kenzanlabs/capstan/gcp/DNSTLSOauth2.md

 ### Configuring OAUTH2

 Finally, we need to perform OAUTH2 configuration.
-For a successfull configureation we need the following four pieces of information
+For a successfull configuration we need the following four pieces of information:

 1. The Client ID
 2. The Client Secret